 SBG Management Services, Inc. Et Al. v.
-City of Philadelphia c/o Philadelphia Gas Works.
+City of Philadelphia c/o Philadelphia Gas Works

 In a separate, but related matter to the SBG matter described above, various and several new SBG entities filed a Praecipe for Writ of Summons against "the City of Philadelphia c/o PGW" in the Philadelphia Court of Common Pleas on April 29, 2021, and docketed a complaint on August 24, 2021.
 The complaint sets forth a cause of action for "recoupment" (Count I), a claim for unjust enrichment (Count II), a cause of action for fraud (Count III), and a claim for violation of the UTPCPL (Count IV).
 Under SBG's view of the decision of the Pennsylvania Supreme Court (PGW v.
 PUC, 249 A.3d 963 (Pa.
-2021)) in the above-described litigation, SBG is entitled to damages based on the amounts paid by them to satisfy the judgments (docketed municipal liens) against them for unpaid gas service.
-In their complaint, Plaintiffs allege they have incurred hundreds of millions of dollars in damages from PGW's billing practices since at least 2004 and are seeking a refund of late payment charges paid to PGW in excess of \$10.2 million, as well as other substantial (including punitive and treble) damages, interest, costs, fees and penalties based upon allegations of unjust enrichment, fraud, and unfair trade practices arising from PGW's late payment charges.
-PGW filed its response to the complaint in September 2021, wherein it raised objections and defenses to all of the causes of action raised in the complaint.
-On January 20, 2022, the Court issued an order in response to PGW's Preliminary Objections, dismissing two of SBG's claim with prejudice (fraud
+2021)) in the abovedescribed litigation, SBG is entitled to damages based on the amounts paid by them to satisfy the judgments (docketed municipal liens) against them for unpaid gas service.
+In their complaint, Plaintiffs allege they have incurred hundreds of millions of dollars in damages from PGW's billing practices since at least 2004 and are seeking a refund of late payment charges paid to PGW in excess of \$10,245,000, as well as other substantial (including punitive and treble) damages, interest, costs, fees and penalties based upon allegations of unjust enrichment, fraud, and unfair trade practices arising from PGW's late payment charges.
+PGW filed its response to the complaint in September 2021, wherein it raised objections and defenses to all of the causes of action raised in the complaint, Additionally, on September 13, 2021 PGW filed Preliminary Objections with the Court.
+On January 20, 2022, the Court issued an order in response to PGW's Preliminary Objections, dismissing two of SBG's claim with prejudice (fraud and unfair trade practices), and dismissing a third claim (breach of contract) without prejudice, and leave to SBG to amend its complaint.
+SBG has subsequently filed multiple amended complaints including a Third Amended Complaint ("TAC").
+The TAC asserts claims of breach of contract (Count 1) and unjust enrichment (Count II).
+PGW responded by filing preliminary objections to the TAC.
+On August 10, 2022, the Court sustained one of PGW's preliminary objections and dismissed the nine other property owners.
+PGW's other preliminary objections were overruled.
+PGW filed an answer with new matter on August 30, 2022.
+SBG's reply was filed on September 23, 2022.
+PGW has also filed a motion for summary judgment on the ground that all or most of SBG's claims are barred by the applicable statutes of limitations.
+That motion was denied by the Court on September 3, 2024.
+Under the Court's Revised Case Management Order, the case will be ready for trial on or after January 1, 2024.
+However, the court has not held a pre-trial conference for this case and has not scheduled a date for the evidentiary hearing.